dfsp-spirit/haze/README.md

 ![Vis2](./web/haze_proper_smoothing.png?raw=true "Effects of nearest neighbor-smoothing (k=1) for different number of iterations.")

 **Fig.2**: *Effects of nearest neighbor-smoothing (k=1) for different number of iterations.
 Left: the raw data.
 Center: after 5 iterations of NN smoothing.
-Right: after 155 iterations of NN smoothing.*
+Right: after 155 iterations of NN smoothing (too much!).*

 In this case, we want to measure the curvature of gyri and sulci.
 The raw version looks quite noisy, 5 iterations look fine, and 150 are clearly way over the top, as the curvature does not follow the structure of the gyri and sulci of the brain anymore.